nana01219/GeoDSR/README.md

 \*\* Corresponding author

 **The official repository with Pytorch**

 - This work is for aribitrary-scale RGB-guided depth map super-resolution (DSR).
 Depth map super-resolution (DSR) has been a fundamental task for 3D computer vision.
 While arbitrary scale DSR is a more realistic setting in this scenario, previous approaches predominantly suffer from the issue of inefficient real-numbered scale upsampling.
-To explicitly address this issue, we propose a novel continuous depth representation for DSR.
+- To explicitly address this issue, we propose a novel continuous depth representation for DSR.
 The heart of this representation is our proposed Geometric Spatial Aggregator (GSA), which exploits a distance field modulated by arbitrarily upsampled target gridding, through which the geometric information is explicitly introduced into feature aggregation and target generation.
 Furthermore, bricking with GSA, we present a transformerstyle backbone named GeoDSR, which possesses a principled way to construct the functional mapping between local coordinates and the high-resolution output results, empowering our model with the advantage of arbitrary shape transformation ready to help diverse zooming demand.
-Extensive experimental results on standard depth map benchmarks, e.g., NYU v2, have demonstrated that the proposed framework achieves significant restoration gain in arbitrary scale depth map super-resolution compared with the prior art.
+Extensive experimental results on standard depth map benchmarks, e.g., NYU v2, have demonstrated that the proposed framework achieves significant restoration gain in arbitrary-scale depth map super-resolution compared with the prior art.

 [![logo](/docs/img/geodsrlogo.png)](https://github.com/nana01219/GeoDSR)